silora/LyricBar/README.md

 - With Spicetify, we can directly get playback information from desktop app, which provides much more precise information.
 - Installation of Spicetify: [Refer to this.](https://spicetify.app/docs/advanced-usage/installation/)
 - Add [this modified webnowplaying extension](webnowplaying.js) to the extension folder and then update and apply the config.
 [Refer to this.](https://spicetify.app/docs/advanced-usage/extensions)
+- Known Issue: Pause and Re-start when a new track starts (so the nowplaying information is correct)
+    - A slightly noticeable pause after ~1s into the track

 #### LyricBar Setup

 - Directly unzip from release.zip, or